kannika-io/kbridge/README.md

 kbridge apply -b localhost:9093
 ```

 > ⚠️ **Safety First**: Before applying offsets, a confirmation prompt is shown to prevent accidental modifications.
+The prompt can be skipped by adding the '-y' flag to the apply step (See help section for more info).

 ### Authentication Examples